Katy Perry Teases ‘Small Talk’ In New Instagram Post & Fans Think It’s A New Song

 Pop superstar Katy Perry took to Instagram on Tuesday to share a post that fans think might be a hint that new music is around the corner.

-The Instagram post, which the singer shared Tuesday afternoon, is the captioned “#SmallTalk.”
+The Instagram post, which the singer shared Tuesday afternoon, was captioned “#SmallTalk.”

-“isn’t it weird that you’ve seen me naked we had conversations about forever now it’s about the weather okay,” the note reads on a piece of stationary that says it’s “from the desk of Katy Perry.”
+“isn’t it weird that you’ve seen me naked we had conversations about forever now it’s about the weather okay,” the note reads on a piece of stationery that says it’s “from the desk of Katy Perry.”

 Fans on Instagram couldn’t get enough of the tease in her Instagram comments.